I

 When It comes to enlarging the body of human knowledge, it is hard for us of the present era, when the production of knowledge has been professionalised and the universities, institutes and museums are seen as the natural repositories of expertise, to cast our minds back to an earlier age of the gifted and earnest amateur.
 Earlier centuries provide many examples of this species of man, such as Heinrich Schliemann in archaeology or Gregor Mendel in genetics, but the advances made by these people are often seen as a happy accident, since they come from no established tradition or regular place of endeavour, and are produced from no recognised theoretical base.

-Lionel Elmore (1915-1996), a relative of mine whose papers have now been safely lodged with the State Library, might well be seen as one whose life was significant in this way.1 He was, in the best sense of the phrase, a gifted amateur.
+1 He was, in the best sense of the phrase, a gifted amateur.
 Almost entirely self-taught in the study of nature, his work originated from local and personal interests and was developed through a mix of formal research from established sources, consultation with experts and, most of all, the exercise of part-time, detailed field work based on a lifetime of practical experience with the outdoors.
 His life and methods correspond very well, in fact, with the picture we so often hold of the nineteenth-century field naturalist who, stout boots under foot and canvas pack on back, scrambles over rocks and through undergrowth in pursuit of his discoveries; who is knowledgeable about his local area, but aware of broader social and scientific trends; who lectures to clubs and schoolchildren on local sites; who sometimes nudges the established experts by providing a valuable alternative viewpoint to the current orthodoxy.

 Such men are not without their limitations.
 Autodidacts can be needlessly contrary and idiosyncratic in the eyes of others.
 They have little time for expository rhetoric in the pursuit of knowledge.
 They often place undue faith in the self-evidence of practical experience and a welter of facts, giving their written work an intellectual intensity often lacking in style, a fully-explained context and a carefully worked-out plan of presentation for the results of their research.
-They can be great communicators and originators of ideas but make few concessions to any audience which is not fully briefed, totally interested and intellectually astute, although they are usually great scientific popularisers for all their limitations.2
+They can be great communicators and originators of ideas but make few concessions to any audience which is not fully briefed, totally interested and intellectually astute, although they are usually great scientific popularisers for all their limitations.

 Lionel Elmore was a man like this and his work must be understood in this way.
 He did, in fact, come from an established, though non-institutional, tradition which originates from the views of Enlightenment thinkers who believed that a man, no matter how lowly,